smasty/Neevo/src/Neevo/Nette/readme.md

 			database: my_database
 			explain: yes

-    'explain' option denotes whether or not you want to run EXPLAIN on all performed SELECT queries for debugging purposes.
-Defaults to 'yes'.
+    `explain` option denotes whether or not you want to run EXPLAIN on all performed `SELECT` queries for debugging purposes.
+Defaults to `yes`.